 Simply put, a project may face internal and external constraints.

 - Technical, technology and budget are an example of internal project constraints.

-- Financial, marketing are example for internal corporate constraints.
+- Financial, marketing are examples of internal corporate constraints.

-- Laws, regulations and environments are example for external constraints.
+- Laws, regulations, and environments are examples of external constraints.

 What are the Benefits of Conducting a Feasibility Study?

-Organizations need feasibility studies before to start a project or decide to make an investment.
+Organizations need feasibility studies before starting a project or decide to make an investment.
 Because such decisions require allocating resources and spending money.
 A feasibility study might change or modify the project’s scope based on the inputs.
 Therefore conducting a study always helps to prevent the company from risks and uncertainties.

 Below are some key benefits of conducting a feasibility study;